Self-Portrait with Bandaged Ear and Pipe, 1889 by Vincent van Gogh

 Vincent van Gogh has become much more than just a painter.
 He has become the image of a "tortured artist."
 His fame is due to his painting, of course, but it is his life that took him beyond a famous painter and made him a legend.

-Outside of his paintings, when people think of van Gogh they think of his ear - or lack thereof.
+Outside of his paintings, when people think of Van Gogh, they think of his ear - or lack thereof.

 In February 1888, Vincent moved to Arles to begin his dream of starting an artist colony, painting in the south of France in a more direct light.
 He loved the landscape, the light, and the people.
 The first step was finding a house and setting up a studio.
 He found that in a small yellow house on No. 2 Place Lamartine for 15 francs per month.